 Here's a look at countries where political cadavers litter the landscape.

-_ SPAIN: A burst real estate bubble also deflated faith in a Socialist government, which was nonetheless reluctant to acknowledge Spain has problems.
+_ SPAIN: A burst real estate bubble also deflates faith in a Socialist government, which is nonetheless reluctant to admit Spain has problems.
 Blips of good economic news are seized upon as "green shoots" pointing to recovery.
 Wrong.
 Stimulus measures are enacted, then crushing austerity.
 Unemployment soars.
 The Socialists of Jose Luis Rodriguez Zapatero are wiped off the map in November 2011 elections; Mariano Rajoy's conservatives take over.

 _ BRITAIN: Gordon Brown leads the Labour Party to defeat in the May 2010 election; Conservative Party leader David Cameron becomes leader of a coalition government.
 Brown had been finance chief for a decade before succeeding Tony Blair in 2007.
 Brown had boasted endlessly of ending the cycle of boom and bust _ but as prime minister he presided mostly over bust.

 _ IRELAND: Brian Cowen, promoted to prime minister in 2008 after being finance minister, doesn't even get to run.
 He resigns as leader of the Fianna Fail Party weeks before the February, 2011 election.
 It doesn't help his party, which suffers its worst ever defeat.
 Cowen was finance minister during Ireland's banking crisis and the collapse of its housing bubble.